MRI Guided Imaging Radiotherapy Lab

 E mail: email@example.com

-Dr. Ali Fatemi is the Chief Medical Physicist and Director of MRI guided Radiotherapy lab at the University of Mississippi Medical Center (UMMC).
-He is a certified medical physicist by The Canadian College of Physicists in Medicine (CCPM) in therapeutic physics.
+Dr. Ali Fatemi is the Board Certified Therapeutic and MRI Medical Physicist and Director of Physics at the University of Mississippi Medical Center (UMMC).
+Dr. Ali Fatemi also Founder and CEO of SpinTecx.LLC company offers subspecialized clinical radiotherapy and imaging physics consulting.
 He is a chair of AAPM Task group 117, " Use of MRI Data in Treatment Planning and Stereotactic Procedures - Spatial Accuracy and Quality Control Procedures".

-His team working on optimizing MRI for stereotactic radiosurgery (SRS) in collaboration with both the Departments of Radiology and of Radiation Oncology.
-They proposed the quality assurance (QA) program for the MRI machine intended for SRS treatment planning, evaluated the geometrical and dosimetric accuracy of geometrically corrected anatomical MRI images for SRS planning, evaluated the geometrical and dosimetric accuracy of synthetic CT images (derived directly from MRI images) for SRS planning (including inhomogeneity correction), evaluated the feasibility of using Synthetic CT images for patient localization co-registration with the onboard Cone Beam Computed Tomography (CBCT) on the Gamma Knife Icon machine, evaluated the accuracy and clinical feasibility of different candidate algorithms to generate Synthetic CT images, and finally, considered the use of functional MRI images in the process of SRS planning and post-tumor evaluation.
+His team working on optimizing MRI imaging for Radiotherapy in collaboration with both departments of Radiology and of Radiation Oncology.
+They proposed the quality assurance (QA) program for the MRI machine intended for radiation treatment planning, evaluated the geometrical and dosimetric accuracy of geometrically corrected anatomical MRI images for radiation treatment planning, evaluated the geometrical and dosimetric accuracy of synthetic CT images (derived directly from MRI images) for radiotherapy (including inhomogeneity correction), evaluated the accuracy and clinical feasibility of different candidate algorithms to generate Synthetic CT images, and finally, considered the use of functional MRI images in the process of radiotherapy treatment planning and post-tumor evaluation.

-In collaboration with Dr. Mark Haacke, one of the pioneers in the field of MRI vascular imaging, his team developing for the first time a method to assess MRI tumor vascularity and use multiparametric quantitative imaging for planning and assessment in SRS: Using 3D contrast-enhanced (CE) Magnetic Resonance Angiography (MRA), Diffusion and Strategically Acquired Gradient Echo Imaging (STAGE) Imaging.
-Also they investigate the applicability of multiparametric response mapping using radiomics and texture analysis for post tumor evaluation for liver, head and neck and brain tumors.
+In collaboration with Dr. Mark Haacke, one of the pioneers in the field of MRI vascular imaging, his team developing for the first time a method to assess MRI tumor vascularity and use multiparametric quantitative imaging for planning and assessment in Stereotactic Radiosurgery (SRS): Using 3D contrast-enhanced (CE) Magnetic Resonance Angiography (MRA), Diffusion and Strategically Acquired Gradient Echo Imaging (STAGE) Imaging.
+Also, they investigate the applicability of multiparametric response mapping using radiomics and texture analysis for post tumor evaluation for liver, head and neck, and brain tumors.

 Facility and Resources